General national economic measures

 Social media and other campaigns to promote music during the crisis

--#CultureChezNous campaign by the ministry of culture : listing all cultural initiatives that citizens can access from home.
+-#CultureChezNous campaign by the ministry of culture : listing all cultural initiatives that citizens could access from home.

 -Campaign to support Independent records Stores: www.loverecordstores.com

 Business and other expected losses

--An EY study commissioned by the French music sector organisation "Tous pour la musique" in 2020 estimated losses for the music sector at €4,5bn for 2020, which represents 43% of the sector's turnover. (see here)
+-An EY study commissioned by the French music sector organisation "Tous pour la musique" in 2020 estimated losses for the music sector at €4,5bn for 2020, which represented 43% of the sector's turnover. (see here)

 -An EY study commissioned by French record labels' associations UPFI and SNEP in 2020 foresaw a 21% decrease in turnover for recorded music, representing €235m. (see here)

 - The Ministry of Culture published a study in 2020 estimating the sector's year on year turnover losses at €22,3bn (or 25%). (see here)